arwin-swapna/spotify-to-mp3/README.md

-# Where's My Music - README
+# Spotify To MP3

 ## Project Overview

-**Where's My Music** is a Python application that allows you to retrieve and download your favorite songs from a Spotify playlist as MP3 files.
+**Spotify To MP3** is a Python application that allows you to retrieve and download your favorite songs from a Spotify playlist as MP3 files.
 It seamlessly integrates with Spotify and YouTube, enabling you to enjoy your music offline, anytime, anywhere.

 ## How It Works

-Where's My Music works by following these steps:
+Spotify To MP3 works by following these steps:

 1. **Spotify Playlist Retrieval**: The application first fetches a Spotify playlist, specified by the user.
 The playlist is a collection of songs you want to download.